Getting started

 Overview

-In the demos folder a set of Simulink examples with various implementations is located.
+A set of Simulink & Matlab examples is included within the Franka MATLAB Toolbox.
 Feel free to experiment, adjust them and expand them to fit your project needs!

 Initialization

-After opening, double clicking on any of the simulink models a set of parameters will be loaded automatically in the workspace.
+After opening, double clicking on any of the simulink models the robot settings will be loaded automatically in the workspace, in the form of the object frs.

 Hint

-The Simulink models are delivered in R2019a version.
+The Simulink models are delivered in R2021a version.
 They will convert automatically to your Matlab version when you try to save the model.

 Execution